Solcast/howto-pandas/README.md

 In the file **main.py** is a minimal set of commands to obtain the following charts.
 The break in the continuity between the **Estimated Actuals** and the **Forecast** predicted values on the time scale is due to that the time period falls between an in place Estimated Actual result being recorded and a next period available Forecast.
 Currently all period results are broken into **30** minute timestamp periods.
 This howto uses the `period_end` fields as the indexed field for the DataFrames (x - axis on the following charts)

 Within this project workspace is folder `solcast_frames` that provides some `solcast-py` library helper translators to `pandas` DataFrames.
-In the `main.py` file these helper classes are referenced like solar
+In the `main.py` file these helper classes are referenced below.

 ```python
 # This line is only for using the matplotlib